benmarte/hugo-catalog-site/content/_index.md

 weight: 1
 ---

-Hugo Catalog is a conversion of [Catalog](https://catalog.style) to hugo, it also includes the ability to use [Decap](https://decapcms.org) to edit your content via a user friendly interface.
+Hugo Catalog is a conversion of [Catalog](https://catalog.style) to hugo a hugo theme, it also includes the ability to use [Decap](https://decapcms.org) to edit your content via a user friendly interface.

 It also ships with [8 shortcodes]({{<relref "/shortcodes.md">}}) so your editors can make beautiful Style Guides for your brand without having to code.